justarandomgeek/vscode-factoriomod-debug/doc/language-lua.md

 ```
 Factorio also allows require paths with slashes, and replaces any file extension in them with `.lua`.

 The generated `.luarc.json` file has `moduleMap` and `requirePattern` configured to handle these variations.
-If your workspace is not the root `/mods` folder, you may want to add the `/mods` folder as a library path in `.emmyrc.json` to allow resolving mod names.
+If your workspace is not the root `/mods` folder, you may want to add the `/mods` folder as a `workspace.library` path, or individual mods as `workspace.packages` in `.emmyrc.json` to allow resolving mod names.

 ### `storage`

 Each mod has its own private version of [`storage`](https://lua-api.factorio.com/latest/auxiliary/storage.html).

 EmmyLua is not aware of the separations, and needs some hints to handle this well.
-For best results, include an assignment like
+For best results, include a no-op assignment like this at the top of every file using `storage` to tag its class for that file.
+This sets both the declared type (`@type`) and the observed/'actual' type (`@as`) so that it will deduce correctly for the rest of the file.
+The `Storage` class is then defined normally.

 ```lua
 -- using a namespace is optional, but saves you having to keep the `Storage` name for each mod globally unique